dboonstra/qwerty-portfolio/README.md

 # qwertyfolio: A Simulated Portfolio Management Tool

 `qwertyfolio` is a Python module designed for simulating and managing a stock and options portfolio.
 It provides a framework for tracking holdings, executing transactions, calculating profit and loss (PnL), and maintaining a detailed transaction history. `qwertyfolio` can be used for educational purposes, algorithmic trading development, or testing investment strategies without real-world financial risk.
+Brokerage integration is provided to smooth transition from back-testing, to forward-testing, to live transactions.

 ## Features